-The median annual wage for atmospheric scientists was $89,260 in May 2012.
+The median annual wage for atmospheric scientists, including meteorologists was $94,570 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $49,120, and the top 10 percent earned more than $134,730.
+The lowest 10 percent earned less than $48,600, and the highest 10 percent earned more than $150,760.

-In May 2012, the median annual wages for atmospheric scientists, including meteorologists in the top four industries in which these scientists worked were as follows:
+In May 2021, the median annual wages for atmospheric scientists, including meteorologists in the top industries in which they worked were as follows:

-Employment of atmospheric scientists is projected to grow by 10 percent from 2010 to 2020, about as fast as the average for all occupations.
-New computer models have vastly improved the accuracy of forecasts and allow atmospheric scientists to tailor forecasts to specific purposes.
-This should increase the need for atmospheric scientists working in private industry as businesses demand more specialized weather information.
+New types of computer models have vastly improved the accuracy of forecasts, allowing atmospheric scientists to tailor forecasts to specific purposes.
+This should support demand for atmospheric scientists as businesses require more specialized weather information.

 For more information about atmospheric scientists, including a list of colleges and universities offering atmospheric science programs, visit